24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Tuesday through Sunday, 11 AM to 5 PM (until 9 PM on Thursdays)

-• Planning Tip: Take DART to the St. Paul Station on the Red or Blue Line for easy access.
-Visit on Thursday evenings or First Sundays for extended hours and free programming.
+• Tip for Planning: It’s easy to get to the St. Paul Station on the Red or Blue Line by DART.
+On Thursday nights and the first Sunday of every month, you can come for longer hours and free programming.
 Discover a range of cozy Sonesta stays near the DMA.

 • Map It: Dallas Museum of Art Location